Fully Loaded (1999)

-The 1999 Fully Loaded was the second annual Fully Loaded professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on July 25, 1999, at the Marine Midland Arena in Buffalo, New York.
-Although the event was the second Fully Loaded PPV held, it was the first Fully Loaded not held under the In Your House series, which had been discontinued in February 1999.
+The 1999 Fully Loaded was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the second annual Fully Loaded and took place on July 25, 1999, at the Marine Midland Arena in Buffalo, New York.
+The first Fully Loaded event was held under the In Your House series in July 1998, but following the discontinuation of the In Your House shows after February 1999, a second Fully Loaded event was scheduled as its own PPV, thus being the second former In Your House event to do so, after Over the Edge.

 Matches at the event were fought in a number of venues, including a parking garage.
 The main event was a First Blood match for the WWF Championship.
-Stone Cold Steve Austin defeated The Undertaker to retain the title by hitting him with a television camera and causing him to bleed after interference by X-Pac.
-The match stipulated that if The Undertaker won, Austin would never wrestle for the WWF Championship ever again, but if Austin won, the WWF Chairman Vince McMahon could never appear on WWF television.
+"Stone Cold" Steve Austin defeated The Undertaker to retain the title by hitting him with a television camera and causing him to bleed after interference by X-Pac.
+The match stipulated that if The Undertaker won, Austin would never wrestle for the WWF Championship ever again, but if Austin won, WWF Chairman Vince McMahon could never appear on WWF television.

-The undercard featured Triple H versus The Rock in a strap match, Road Dogg and X-Pac versus Billy Gunn and Chyna in a tag team for the rights to win the D-Generation X name, Ken Shamrock versus Steve Blackman in an Iron Circle match, Big Show versus Kane, Al Snow versus Big Boss Man for the WWF Hardcore Championship, Mideon versus D'Lo Brown for the WWF European Championship, Hardy Boyz (Matt Hardy and Jeff Hardy) and Michael Hayes versus The Acolytes (Faarooq and Bradshaw) in a Handicap match for the WWF Tag Team Championship and Edge versus Jeff Jarrett for the WWF Intercontinental Championship.
+The undercard featured Triple H versus The Rock in a strap match, Road Dogg and X-Pac versus Billy Gunn and Chyna in a tag team match for the rights to win the D-Generation X name, Ken Shamrock versus Steve Blackman in an Iron Circle match, Big Show versus Kane, Al Snow versus Big Boss Man for the WWF Hardcore Championship, Mideon versus D'Lo Brown for the WWF European Championship, The Hardy Boyz (Jeff Hardy and Matt Hardy) and Michael Hayes versus The Acolytes (Faarooq and Bradshaw) in a Handicap match for the WWF Tag Team Championship, and Edge versus Jeff Jarrett for the WWF Intercontinental Championship.

-This event marked the end of the Austin V Mcmahon rivalry that had begun the day after Wrestlemania XIV in 1998.

 Production

 Background

-Fully Loaded was first held as the 23rd In Your House pay-per-view (PPV) in July 1998; In Your House was a series of monthly PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
-Following this, the WWF announced that Fully Loaded would return in July 1999 as its own PPV event and it took place on July 25 at the Marine Midland Arena in Buffalo, New York.
+From May 1995 to February 1999, the World Wrestling Federation (WWF, now WWE) ran a series of professional wrestling pay-per-view (PPV) events titled In Your House.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+Following the St. Valentine's Day Massacre: In Your House event in February 1999, the WWF retired the In Your House branding and transitioned to giving each monthly PPV a permanent identity.
+Prior to the discontinuation, the WWF held Fully Loaded: In Your House in July 1998, which was the 23rd In Your House event.
+The following year, the WWF scheduled a second Fully Loaded for July 25, 1999, promoting it as a standalone event held at the Marine Midland Arena in Buffalo, New York, establishing Fully Loaded as an annual event.
+It was the second former In Your House event to continue as its own distinct PPV series, after Over the Edge.